-Instagram Stories: A New Key to Brand Marketing?The nerdy stuff
+Instagram Stories: A New Key to Brand Marketing?Digital Marketing

 You’ve noticed it at the top of your Instagram feed.
 Instagram Stories—the app update that unapologetically mimics Snapchat Stories, minus some bells and whistles (and puppy dog filters).
 This Instagram update allows you to edit and share video or photo “moments” that disappear after 24 hours.
 Alright, nothing new to see here.
 Well, not exactly.